Cutoff for random walk on random graphs with a community structure: Overview

 \section{Overview}

 We give an overview of the proof ideas in the case when $\alpha\gg 1/\log n$.
 In this regime, we establish cutoff at an entropic time.
 There have been many examples of random walks on random graphs exhibiting cutoff at an entropic time.
 In this work we follow the general outline of~\cite{RWonRG},~\cite{PerlasPaper} and~\cite{NBRWvsSRW}, where the idea is to first bound the $\mathcal{L}^2$ distance at the entropic time and then use the Poincar\'e inequality to bring it down to $o(1)$.
-The main obstacles we have to overcome are the estimation of the relaxation time and the entropic concentration on the Benjamini-Schramm limit of our random graphs.
-We explain how we bound the relaxation time for the $2$-communities model in Section~\ref{sec:boundtreloverview} and the entropic concentration for the~$m$-communities model in Section~\ref{sec:mixingtypesoverview}.
+The main obstacles we have to overcome are the estimation of the relaxation time and the entropic concentration on the Benjamini-Schramm limit \footnote{In practice, we work with a certain proxy of the Benjamini-Schramm limit, which is more refined and hence more closely related to our random graph.
+Namely, our random tree depends on $n$.
+Had we worked with the proper Benjamini-Schramm limit then whenever $\alpha = o(1)$ we would never have crossed community edges in the random tree.
+This is similar to previous works on random walks on random graphs, such as \cite{RWonRG} and \cite{PerlasPaper}.} of our random graphs.We explain how we bound the relaxation time for the $2$-communities model in Section~\ref{sec:boundtreloverview} and the entropic concentration for the~$m$-communities model in Section~\ref{sec:mixingtypesoverview}.

 We now give a short overview of how the rest of proof is organised.
 We first establish the quantitative entropic concentration as in \cite{RWonRG}, \cite{PerlasPaper} and~\cite{NBRWvsSRW} for the Benjamini-Schramm limit of $G_n$ which is a multi type \random tree (see Definitions~\ref{def:MTGWTree} and~\ref{def:2TGWTree}).
-Loosely speaking, we prove that if $\mathfrak{h}$ is the Avez entropy of the \random tree $T$ (which exists a.s. and is a constant) and $\mu_t^{T}$ is the distribution of $X_t$ given $T$, then\footnote{we do not prove this statement exactly, but instead we prove it for the loop erasure of the random walk and it ends up being sufficient for completing the proof}
+Loosely speaking, we prove that if $\mathfrak{h}$ is the Avez entropy of the \random tree $T$ (which exists a.s. and is a constant) and $\mu_t^{T}$ is the distribution of $X_t$ given $T$, then\footnote{We do not prove this statement exactly, but instead we prove it for the loop erasure of the random walk and it ends up being sufficient for completing the proof.}

 We explain how to do this in the case of the $m$-communities model in Section~\ref{sec:mixingtypesoverview}.

 The obtained quantitative entropic concentration is sufficiently strong in order to establish cutoff with high probability starting from a fixed sequence of starting points (by this we mean that in the definition of ``cutoff with high probability'' we do not consider the worst case starting points, but rather we consider the sequence of the ratios of the $\varepsilon$ and the $1-\varepsilon$ mixing times corresponding to this particular sequence of starting points, and require it to converge in distribution to 1 for all fixed $\varepsilon \in (0,1)$).
 Namely, consider the time $t_0$ at which the annealed entropy of the random walk on the \random tree equals $\log n - C_{\varepsilon} \sqrt{\log n/\alpha}$.
 By the entropic concentration~\eqref{eq:entropicconcentrationweneed}, one can show that with probability at least $1-\varepsilon$ (jointly over $T$ and $(X_t)_{t \ge 0}$)